I-Alpha/JQuery-Html-form/README.md

 # Htmlform
- A Jquery javascript form for processing questionaires from excel sheet or hardcoded
+ A Jquery javascript form for processing questionaires from .xlsx excelsheets or hardcoded arrays